Foster Location: Omaha, NE

 Lucky came into SNAFU Rescue via breeder release.
 His breeder wanted him to be placed in a loving pet home to be spoiled and live out his life as a cherished pet.

-Lucky is a typical happy-go-lucky, clumsy, daffy, busy, playful puppy who loves anyone and everyone he meets!
+Lucky is a typical happy-go-lucky, daffy, busy, playful puppy who loves anyone and everyone he meets!
 This social butterfly is very active and has quite the flirtatious personality.
-He absolutely loves to play with the other dogs in his foster home; he has also tried to slowly chase the cat in enange in some play!
-Lucky can be found digging in his toy box searching for the loudest squeaky toy he can find, the louder the better!
-After he finds the perfect one he will expect his humans to throw so he can chase it; he hasn’t quite learned he is suppose to bring it back!
+Anyone who is lucky enough to be graced with his presence immediately falls head over heels for him!
+His captivating and silly personality attracts the likes of all humans and furry friends.
+Lucky absolutely loves to play with the other dogs in his foster home and he also engages play with the cat if the other dogs aren’t up for a round of play time.
+If by chance he can’t find someone to play he can be found digging in his toy box searching for the perfect toy to entertain himself!
 Lucky is a typical cute clumsy Frenchie puppy… it is all play, play and more play!
 He circles around his foster home flirting with his furry foster siblings begging for some attention or a signal from them that they want to play with him.
 Lucky fancies all people, pretty much anyone he can find to entertain him.
-He is wonderful with children of all ages but due to his young age he is still learning manners.
-Lucky will need a patient and understanding family to help him learn proper dog commands and what is expected of him in the home.
-Because he is still learning manners we feel he would do best in a home with children 12 years or older who are calm, gentle and dog savvy and would do great with another dog of any size that is calm and passive.
+He is wonderful with children of all ages but due to his young age he is still learning manners, he gets so excited he will jump up.
+Lucky will need a patient and understanding family to help him continue to develop proper dog commands and what is expected of him in the home.
+Lucky is a very quick study and picks up on commands very easily.
+He would do best in a home with gentle and dog savvy children and would love to have a furry sibling or 2 that are ready for his playful demeanor.
 As with all of our dogs, slow introductions to other dogs and children in the household is a must and he should always be supervised to make sure both he and they are kept safe.

-Lucky is still a puppy; potty training is a work in progress.
-He has been doing well going potty outside, a regular and consistent schedule will help with continued potty training in his new home.
-Due to Lucky’s surgery (mentioned below under medical) he may be more difficult to train to poop outside.
-His adopters must be proactive to avoid constipation (again, mentioned below).
+Lucky continues to work on potty training.
+His foster family reports he is doing very well despite the medical obstacles he’s faced with (more information in the medical section), a regular and consistent schedule will help with continued potty training in his new home.
 As with all of our dogs, any adopter will need to be able to and willing to continue working on potty training with him.
-Lucky occasionally will have accidents in his crate but they are becoming fewer and further between.
-He is completely crate trained, responds to the command “kennel” and sleeps quietly in the crate when his foster family happens to be away from the home as long as he has a comfy blanket and a squeaky toy to occupy his time.
+Lucky is completely crate trained, responds to the command “kennel” and sleeps quietly in the crate when his foster family happens to be away from the home as long as he has a comfy blanket and a durable toy to occupy his time.
 Lucky does sleep in his crate at night but would likely prefer sharing a human bed and snuggles with his forever family!

-Lucky would do well in almost any type of home but since he is still working on potty training, learning to walk on a leash and still mastering the stairs, a house with a fenced yard will be preferred for him (opposed to a multiple floor apartment style dwelling with no yard).
-Lucky is a go with the flow kinda puppy so he can adapt to any family dynamic, low key or active!
-He would also love to go to work with his new family if they wanted to take him to the office!
-As mentioned, he loves all people and will quickly become fast friends with everyone at the office just by fluttering his adorable puppy eyes.
+Lucky would do well in almost any type of home but since he is still working on potty training, a house with a fenced yard will be preferred for him (opposed to a multiple floor apartment style dwelling with no yard).
+Lucky is a high energy pup and needs an active family!
+He would love to go to work with his new family if they wanted to take him to the office.
+But do remember he loves all people and will quickly become fast friends with everyone at the office just by fluttering his adorable puppy eyes.
 If his people are not able to take him to work with them, no problem!
-He is completely happy sleeping the day away in his crate as long as he has a couple of toys to keep him occupied and his new family can arrange a potty break or two for him throughout the day!
+He is completely happy sleeping the day away in his crate as long as he has a blankie and a couple of toys to keep him occupied and his new family can arrange a potty break or two for him throughout the day!

-Lucky is a very active, typical energetic puppy, so please be ready for the needs and care requirements of a young dog (and his specific bathroom needs).
-If you are looking for an addition to your family that needs and wants your undivided attention, then Lucky just might be for you and your family!
+Aside from the extra care needed with Lucky’s bottom, he is a very active, energetic puppy, so please be ready for the needs and care requirements of a young dog (and his specific bathroom needs).
+If you are looking for a fun, spirited little spitfire addition to your family, and are willing to accommodate his special needs, then Lucky just might be for you and your family!

 If you feel like your family might be the perfect forever home for Lucky, please submit an adoption application for him today!!